 - 1 cm² unwaxed Lemon peel

-- Bring water to a boil and let cool for 5 minutes.
+- Bring just the water to a boil and let cool for 5 minutes.

-- Check for any pits in the dates.
+- Check for any pits in the dates and put everything into a blender.

 - Blend everything tother until smooth.

-- Pour into a jar and keep in the fridge where it will last for a month
+- Pour date syrup into a jar and keep in the fridge where it will last for a month

 This date syrup is perfect on healthy protein pancakes.